Gem Profile- Tsavorite and Green Garnets

 Tsavorite

-Tsavorite is a deep green stone discovered in 1967 by Campbell R. Bridges, a British Geologist.
-He was camping in the mountains in northeastern Tanzania when he came across some curious nodules of rock.
-After breaking them open, he discovered beautiful green crystals he later found to be of the grossular group, though these were too small to facet.
-(Wikipedia has picture: https://en.wikipedia.org/wiki/File:Grossular-4jg61a.jpg)
+Tsavorite is a deep green stone discovered in 1967 by Campbell R. Bridges, a British geologist.
+While camping in the mountains of northeastern Tanzania, he found curious nodules of rock.
+Breaking them open revealed beautiful green crystals of the grossular group, though they were initially too small to facet.

 Marcia Kertel created these chignon hair pins with bronze wire, accenting with rose quartz and red garnet beads.